sendyhalim/dignity/readme.md

 * [Bookshelf](https://github.com/tgriesser/bookshelf)
 * [Sequelize](https://github.com/sequelize/sequelize)

-## IMPORTANT
+## Important
-FOR SEQUELIZE ONLY
-You need to define class method in your model definition for:
+For ORM: `sequelize`, you need to define class method in your model definition for:
 * `Role::getPermissionModel` for Role model in here's an example

   ```js